ws111994/Guide-to-Notion/docs/task1.md

 In addition to the in-app templates, you can also duplicate a public page made by other users into your own Notion as a template.

-1. Go to https://www.notion.so/templates to view templates available.
+1. Go to [this link](https://www.notion.so/templates) to view templates available.

 2. Click on a template that you would like to import.
 Here we will select "Branch's engineering roadmap" template.